 Developing Nations often seen as the beneficiaries of free trade agreements because of U.S. jobs being outsourced there are actually losers too.
 Nations with less developed economies or in disadvantaged positions in terms of controlling their resources and patents on technology gain little in terms of jobs and lose a lot in terms of resources.
 As noted above, corporations move there in the first place for two reasons – cheap and exploitable labor and abundant natural resources.
 Obtaining access to the latter and having a ready supply of the former means land and water policies that enable corporations to control those resources (for e.g. land for agrofuel cultivation or mining, rivers for dam construction or industrial irrigation, and forests for timber); displacing hundreds of thousands of self-sustaining peasant and indigenous communities and turning them into cheap labor.
 And then there is the matter of little or no regulations on, and lots of tax incentives for corporations, which leaves those countries at the mercy of speculative investors and powerful corporations.

-.
+Mother Earth is effectively dealt a death sentence.
+Free trade agreements neglect the rights of Mother Earth, as stated in the Cochabamba Protocol: People’s Agreement on Climate.
 Also, free trade criminalizes environmental stewards, including indigenous peoples, peasants, and local communities, for their defense of Mother Earth’s rights.
 Free trade benefits those who want short term profit, even at the expense of long-term sustainability and climate justice.
 With the death of Mother Earth everyone loses.